• Search Engine Land

 • Are there any changes to the search engine results we can leverage?

-Threats are the hardest element and need to be based on an understanding of your own weaknesses and your competitors’ strengths.
-This also needs a critical appraisal of how search engine results are changing in ways that could impact your business.
+Threats are difficult, and should consider your SEO weaknesses and your competitor’s strengths.
+This also needs a critical appraisal of how search engine results change in ways that could impact your business.

 • Which competitors are strong where you are weak?